-Here’s how to do it so it’s less painful for you and the immigration officer.
+Here is how to do it so it is less painful for you and the immigration officer.

-When Leaving Thailand, Arrive at Suvarnabhumi Early – I’ve gone through immigration at Suvarnabhumi Airport at various times of the day.
-No matter what time you attempt to get through, you’ll be faced with long lines and, at the end of the line, a stony faced immigration officer who looks like he/she really wants you to get the hell out of their country and as quickly as possible, please.
+When Leaving Thailand, Arrive at Suvarnabhumi Early – I have gone through immigration at Suvarnabhumi Airport at various times of the day.
+No matter what time you attempt to get through, you will be faced with long lines and, at the end of the line, a stony faced immigration officer who looks like he/she really wants you to get the hell out of their country and as quickly as possible, please.

 Both Leaving and Arriving, Have Your Paperwork Ready – Getting through Suvarnabhumi immigration or passport control, make sure you have all your paperwork in your hand, ready to be handed over to the immigration officer.

-Don’t Attempt to Talk to the Immigration Officer Unless Necessary – As I said, they are singularly the most unfriendly people you’ll find in Thailand.
+Don’t Attempt to Talk to the Immigration Officer Unless Necessary – As I said, most are singularly the most unfriendly people you will find in Thailand.
 Don’t attempt to engage them in conversation or ask questions not absolutely vital.
-You’re not likely to get much of an answer and they’ll probably spend even longer processing you.
+You are not likely to get much of an answer, and they will probably spend even longer processing you.

 Stand on the Feet on the Floor and Look at the Camera – Thai immigration takes their feet outline on the floor and their camera directed at your head seriously.
 Make sure you are standing in the feet when it’s your turn at the counter and look directly at the camera.